Roshan0010/tracking-app/README.md

 1>click in account
 2>add acount or hardware
 3>import account paste the private key of the any 20 accounts given in the terminal of 2nd

+then create an account note id is 0 based index mostly in table search for your